What Are Your Financing Options for Fertility Treatment?

 Apply for Fertility Grants

-Many organizations offer grants designed to help families who can’t afford the fertility treatment they need.
+Many organizations offer grant & discount programs designed to help families who can’t afford the fertility treatment they need.
 If you think you may have trouble financing your fertility treatment, do some research on the grants available to you.
 You may be surprised at how many are available.

 Go Over Your Military Benefits